 When reading reviews of Clio — or any software — the most important thing is to try to get a feel for whether you and the reviewer are looking for the same sorts of things in practice management software.
 There is no such thing as one-size-fits-all practice management software.
 What works for one reviewer might not work for you and your firm.

 Here is a good example.
 Lawyerist reader and Lab member Avi Frisch got pretty specific in his criticisms of Clio in a report he wrote for LegalTypist in February 2014.2 In his report, he described Clio as “a simple product that is more of a basic project management database with some legal specific nomenclature.”
 To Frisch, that is a bad thing.
-But project management software with legal features is exactly what I would want to manage my clients.
+But project management software with legal features is exactly what many want for managing their practice.
+In other words, consider criticisms carefully.
+Do they indicate a problem for anyone considering Clio, or are they just an indication that Clio is probably wrong for that person, but it may be right for you?

 Here is a non-comprehensive list of other Clio reviews, together with the date of the review.
 (Assume anything more than a few months old may not accurately represent Clio as it is today.)